vijay35/junit-get-started/README.md

 # Getting equipped with Unit Testing In Java
 [![Build Status](https://travis-ci.org/jboss-outreach/junit-get-started.svg?branch=master)](https://travis-ci.org/jboss-outreach/junit-get-started)

-This repository is structured to help you getting started with unit testing and integration testing with `JUnit` `Java` and `Gradle`.
+This repository is structured to help you getting started with unit testing and integration testing with `JUnit` , `Java` and `Gradle`.

 ## What is Unit Testing?

-Unit testing is a testing technique using which individual modules of the program are tested to determine if there are any issues.
+Unit testing is a testing technique used by developers or software testers using which individual modules of the program are tested to determine if there are any issues.
 We are going to be using [JUnit](http://junit.org/junit5/), a unit testing framework for Java.

+## Why JUnit?

+We have preferred JUnit because:-
+ 1. It provides better features and reliability like Lamda Support,Extensions ...
+ 2. It is opensource thus provides developers to have precise control over APIs
+ 3. The entire goal of the JUnit 5 revamp was to allow the success of JUnit to enable the use of other testing frameworks so you can      combine it with other frameworks

 ## Contents
 * [Setting up the project](#set)